Version2beta/talks/thats_my_monkey/paper.md

 Once the event store has persisted the event (we use Cassandra for that), it can either publish the event to a message bus or deliver it via HTTP request or web socket.
 Each event gets stored with a type 1 UUID that can be used as a definitive "last seen" for a query.
 Likewise every request can be filtered by domain, entity, and event type.

+### Domain services

-Services within our bounded context are usually organized by domain, but can be subdivided to specific types of events.
-The events a service receives are mapped to a command within our business logic, which then updates the service's internal representation of the domain model.
+Services within our bounded context are usually organized by domain, but can be subdivided by model, when a domain has a model that can be divided.
+Each event a service receives is mapped to a command within our business logic, which then updates the service's internal representation of the domain model.
 Then, the service can answer questions about the domain model.

 In most cases, we want a domain to keep an up to date representation of its domain model for immediate response to any questions.
 This is very useful when queries happen more frequently than new events are processed.
 For example, a service that maintains the state of a shopping cart for an ecommerce store will be queried much more frequently than it's changed.
 But sometimes, things happen the other way around.
 In the shopping cart example, we may have a number of questions we ask about shopper behavior - how old is each cart, how long since it's been used, which items are added to carts but removed before checking out.
 These queries happen much less frequently than events affecting the model, so we may update these models on a schedule, or on demand.

+### Reductions and projections

+Events are the richest record of what's happened within a domain, and from a comprehensive list of events we can recreate the answer to almost any question at any time in the past or present.

+Projections are a flattened view of the events.
+If events were a person, a projection is a shadow of that person.
+We might tell some things about the person (shape, size) and not tell other things (expression, hair color).
+If our event store contains a journal of our finances, then examples of projections include a profit and loss statement, or even just the total of our cash on hand.

+Reductions are how we get our projections.
+We start with a list of events and an empty projection.
+Each event is mapped to a function which transforms that projection.
+At any point, we can stop and that is the projection up through that event in time.
+Typically we might run the reduction against all of our known events, and use that projection to answer questions about our domain.
+When new events come in, we simply continue with more reductions against the same projection.

+A reduction is a pure function, applied to a list of events - that is the entirety of data about our domain.
+For any given list of events, it will always return the same projection.
+We aren't doing a destructive update on our data; the event store is immutable, and the projection is a series of state transformed by a function mapped to an event.

+While we use projections to answer questions about our domain, the projection is not the canonical data source.
+The event store is the system of record.
+Projections are more like the answers to queries.
+We can recreate a projection at any time from the events in the event store.
+Sometimes there will be so many events we may instead choose to cache our projection as a snapshot, and then reduce it further with events newer than that snapshot.

+If we think of projections as the answer to a query, we can see how the projections can be maintained with each new event, calculating the answer to a set of queries in advance or the query.
+Or our service may run a reduction on a set of events to create a projection on demand.
+Or we can do something inbetween, maintaining a snapshot from the last time a projection was built, but not processing new events until someone indicates a need.

 ## Let's talk about distributed computing